-ACH (Automated Clearing House) is a nationwide, electronic payment delivery system that processes credit and debit transfers for institutions nationwide.
+ACH (Automated Clearing House) is a nationwide electronic payment delivery system that processes credit and debit transfers for institutions across the country.

 ACH is Tried and True…

-While there’s nothing wrong with being the “new kid on the technology block”, ACH has been a payment option for over 40 years.
-In the early 1970’s, this technology was introduced, in response to the wide spread popularity of paper checks and growing concern of the existing systems ability to support the influx.
-With the support of several Bankers Association members, Electronic Payment Association members, and thousands of other financial professionals, the ACH network continues to thrive as a safe and efficient alternative to paper checks.
+While there’s nothing wrong with being the “new kid on the technology block,” ACH has been a payment option for over 40 years.
+In the early 1970s this technology was introduced in response to the widespread popularity of paper checks and a growing concern of the ability of existing systems to support the influx.
+With the continued support of several Bankers Association members, Electronic Payment Association members, and thousands of other financial professionals, the ACH network continues to thrive as a secure and efficient alternative to paper checks.

 There’s Strength in Numbers…

 The ACH Network has a significant impact on American commerce, moving approximately $43 trillion each year.
 Popular ACH transactions include the purchase of goods and services, disbursement of direct deposit, recurring/automatic bill payment and business to business transfers.
 This payment option also has many workflow advantages, including the following:

 - Generally more reliable and secure than paper checks